Christmas Cactus is a popular cactus plant grown indoors that produces beautiful pink blooms during the time of Christmas.

 The freshly extracted seeds do not need to be prepared.
 You can directly sow them in the potting mix.

-Similarly, if you are storing the seeds for later, store them in a ziplock bag in the refrigerator for a month.
+Similarly, if you store the seeds for later, store them in a ziplock bag in the refrigerator for a month.

 It helps increase germination rates by imitating a natural winter dormant period.